hermie64/tm1-sublime/README.md

 1. Get Sublime Text [here](https://www.sublimetext.com/3) (also available as portable version for Windows) and install it
 2. Copy folder __TM1__ to `..\Sublime Text\Data\Packages\User\TM1`
-3. The feature to convert functions to the form as in IBM Cognos TM1 Reference Guide, requires installation of the RegReplace package (plugin).
+3. The feature to convert functions to the form as in IBM Cognos TM1 Reference Guide, requires installation of the __RegReplace__ package (plugin).
 The easiest way to deal with the installation of plugins in Sublime Text is via "Package Control" (plugin manager for Sublime Text).
   a.
 So first install __Package Control__.
 Instructions can be found [here](https://www.granneman.com/webdev/editors/sublime-text/packages/how-to-install-and-use-package-control/).
   b.
 Next, install required __RegReplace__ package & recommended packages.
 See aforementioned link and then the instructions under "Usage" (regarding step 2, when typing, look for "Install Package").
   A video that shows steps a and b is available [here](https://youtu.be/NID3p0okzYQ).
-4. Copy the three files in folder __RegReplace__ to `..Sublime Text\Data\Packages\User` (requires RegReplace Sublime Text Package)
+4. Copy the three files in folder __RegReplace__ to `..Sublime Text\Data\Packages\User`

 ## Usage
 1. Set color scheme for TM1 syntax highlighting: `Preferences >> Color Scheme >> User >> TM1 >> TM1_Sublime`